List of Emmerdale characters introduced in 1996: Sean Rossi

+Susie Wilde

+Susie Wilde is the ex-girlfriend of Emma Nightingale (Rachel Ambler) who went on to have a relationship with Zoe Tate (Leah Bracknell).
+She was played by Louise Heaney.
+She arrived in Emmerdale after being thrown out by her girlfriend and moved in with Emma and Zoe.
+Emma was thrilled and welcomed her with open arms, but Zoe didn't warm to her juvenile habits.
+Susie managed to settle down in Emmerdale and tried to convince Alan Turner (Richard Thorp) for a job at The Woolpack.
+Zoe soon left Emma for Susie and they began a relationship, which ended when Susie had an affair with another woman and subsequently left the village.

 Steve Marchant

 Steve Marchant, played by Paul Opacic, made his first appearance on 26 March 1996.
 Opacic originally auditioned for the role of Sean Rossi, but proved more suitable for the role of "shady dealer" Steve.
 He was initially contracted for six episodes.
 Steve was introduced as a former university friend of established regular Rachel Hughes (Glenda McKay).
 The character was written out in 1998 by series producer Kieran Roberts.

 Andy Sugden

 Faye Clarke

 Faye Clarke, played by Helena Calvert, made her first appearance on 30 July 1996.
 Shortly after her introduction, Faye was described as being a "Glamorous blonde" and a "brazen hussy" by Tony Purnell of the Daily Mirror.
 Another reporter for the paper called Faye "glamorous" and said that she was a "mini-skirted character".
 They added that Faye had become a favourite with male fans.
 Describing her first scenes, Purnell said Faye made her entrance in a flash sports car and then "showed off her bare midriff and prompted Terry from the Woolpack to describe her as the perfect woman."
 On 18 August 1996, it was announced that Calvert had chosen to leave Emmerdale.
 A Yorkshire TV spokesperson said "Millions of hearts will be broken, but her leaving won't mean things simmer down."
 Faye leaves her lover Steve Marchant (Paul Opacic) to go to the city.